awsdocs/aws-greengrass-developer-guide/doc_source/greengrass-logs-overview.md

 ## Logging Limitations<a name="gg-log-limits"></a>

-AWS Greengrass has the following logging limitations\.
+AWS IoT Greengrass has the following logging limitations\.

 ### Transactions per Second<a name="gg-log-limit-tps"></a>